Dwolla/integration-examples/packages/mx-token-exchange/README.md

 ## Using MX Connect

 When using MX Web Widget SDK to connect a bank account, there are two development options present: MX Bank and MX Bank (OAuth).
-To integrate with Dwolla's token exchange service, please use the latter: [MX Bank (OAuth)](https://docs.mx.com/testing/guides/testing#test_oauth).
 Using MX Bank and supplying test credentials does not work at this time.
+To integrate with Dwolla's token exchange service, please use the latter: [MX Bank (OAuth)](https://docs.mx.com/resources/test-platform/#testing-oauth-with-mx-bank).
+To enable MX Bank (OAuth), you must register through the [MX Dashboard](https://dashboard.mx.com/oauth-settings) by completing the provided form.